Lucian Boz: In wartime France

 At the end of 1944, following the August coup against the Romania's pro-Axis dictator Ion Antonescu, Boz returned to his home country, where he co-founded the French-language daily L'Information Internationale.
 He was a columnist at Democrația, the independent left-wing weekly, and had poetry published in the Communist Youth journal, Scînteia Tineretului, while also working as an editor at Finanțe și Industrie daily and a correspondent of the Romanian Press Information Agency (ARIP).
-In 1945, he published a book on wartime France, Franța, 1938—1944, described at the time by Petru Comarnescu as one of "the books that so richly provide us with full awareness about the civilizations that will shape tomorrow's world."
+In 1945, he published an overview of wartime France, Franța, 1938—1944, described at the time by Petru Comarnescu as one of "the books that so richly provide us with full awareness about the civilizations that will shape tomorrow's world."
 It is equal parts memoir, historical account, and a reportage with colorful detail.
-The first part deals with the Paris of 1938-1940, up through the Battle of France and the beginnings of the Resistance.
+The first part deals with the Paris of 1938–1940, up through the Battle of France and the beginnings of the Resistance.
 In the second part, which begins with Operation Torch, he describes his arrest, with a chapter on his wife's detainment written by her.
 He supplies descriptions of French people on both sides of the conflict and ends with the Liberation of 1944.
 It earned praise from the literary chronicler at Revista Fundațiilor Regale, who noted its "adherence to the French spirit" and its "vivid and suggestive" depictions of "Maquis figures".
 Boz also translated Jean Bruller's Le Silence de la mer, in his introduction discussing the choice between resistance and collaboration faced by wartime French writers.

 In March 1946, he returned to Paris as a correspondent for the revived Adevărul, and for the dailies Finanțe și Industrie and L'Information Internationale, which would become an English-language weekly.
 At the same time, he occasionally wrote pieces for Le Monde and sent reports to Scandinavian papers.
 In 1947, Le Monde sent him on assignment to the famine-stricken areas of Romania; this would be his last visit to his native country.
 Because the Romanian newspapers who employed him disappeared with the advent of the Communist regime and his work for French newspapers and radio was only sporadic, he took a job at a Paris business.
 At the end of 1950 he decided to emigrate.
 Avoiding Soviet-occupied Romania, he briefly stayed in Genoa before arriving in Australia in February 1951, after a 35-day journey.
 His cousin Adolf Bleicher noted in 1979: "Lucian [had] the greatest luck, in that [the communists] never managed to capture him.
 All sorts of misfortunes plagued a cousin of his, also named Boz, who shared an address with Lucian's parents."
 First stopping in Canberra, Boz took on blue-collar jobs to support himself.
 He began as a factory welder, having taken a course on arc welding in France, but changed jobs after suffering an accident.
 Boz then moved to Sydney, where he opened a public relations firm with no employees.
 His only assistant was his wife, herself a devotee of literature and culture.